 Chapos with curried ndengu

-I wasn’t sure what to do with the ndengu when I started dinner but I didn’t want it to be the same old plain stewed ndengu.
+I wasn’t sure what to do with the ndengu (green grams) when I started dinner but I didn’t want it to be the same old plain stewed ndengu.
 As I was clearing to make space for rolling out the chapos, some of the spices from the cardamon chicken curry were still sitting on the countertop.
 I didn’t have any other bright ideas so I went with it.
 Curried ndengu.

 cardamom pods in the sufuria with some cooking oil